 When a person who hasn’t been able to hear gets hearing aids, they can’t instantly hear well.
 That’s because:

 - Hearing aids today use machine learning.
 They need to be worn.
 You need to practice so that the hearing aid learns how to help you hear at your best.

 - The brain forgets how to hear.
-Your brain actually shrinks if you wait to get hearing aids.
+Your brain actually shrinks if it doesn’t get sensory input.
 It loses some of its ability to comprehend words.